spacelift-io/terraform-provider-spacelift/README.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The immutable ID (slug) of the webhook;

+#### Importing

+Spacelift webhooks can be imported using a slash-delimited combination of:

+- type of the resource on which the webhook is defined - `module` or `stack`;
+- user-facing ID of the resource on which the webhook is defined - see its URL in the web UI;
+- ID of the webhook itself, accessible through the GraphQL API;

+As an example, `stack/bacon/01EZR0K6YJPDXBSF0A06QHW0E3` will import a webhook with ID "01EZR0K6YJPDXBSF0A06QHW0E3", defined on a *stack* whose user-facing ID is "bacon".

 [^ Back to all resources](#resources)